 What to Do in Geraldine: Canterbury’s Adventure Capital!

 Most would describe Geraldine as a quaint rural town, but we stand by claiming this Canterbury town as the region’s “adventure capital”!
-Some of New Zealand‘s most epic canyoning and white water rafting can be done here, as well as outdoor adventures by horseback or on foot.
-But for those of you who prefer a bit of R&R on your travels, Geraldine has plenty to offer, from art galleries to browse to a fantastic farmers’ market through the summer.
+Some of New Zealand‘s most epic canyoning and white water rafting can be done here, as well as outdoor adventures on foot.
+But for those of you who prefer a bit of R&R on your travels, Geraldine has plenty to offer, from art galleries to a whopping three vintage vehicle museums!
 See what else you could be getting up to here with this list of things to do in Geraldine.

 1. Walk in the Talbot Forest Scenic Reserve

 Walk along the trails of the ancient native forest right within walking distance of Geraldine town.
 See huge trees like totara, kahikatea and matai on a network of four short walks of about 10 minutes each – all at the Talbot Forest Scenic Reserve.
 There is a picnic area to spend more time in this lush reserve.

-Location: Yates Road, 14km (9 miles) north of Geraldine
+Location: Yates Road, approximately 14km (9 miles) north of Geraldine.

 4. Go White Water Rafting on the Rangitata River

 One of the most adrenaline-pumping white water rafting trips in New Zealand is based just out of Geraldine along the Rangitata River.
-This grade 5 rafting trip with Rangitata Rafts takes you over heart-flipping (and sometimes raft-flipping) rapids along narrow river gorges.
+This grade 5 rafting trip with Hidden Valleys takes you over heart-flipping (and sometimes raft-flipping) rapids along narrow river gorges.
 It’s a picturesque area that you will get a chance to embrace during some quieter sections of the river.
-The trip ends back at the rafting base with a barbecue dinner.
-Find out more about Rangitata Rafts on Viator and Tripadvisor.
+Note that trips are only available from September to May.

 5. Visit the Geraldine Vintage Car & Machinery Museum

 Petrolheads and history enthusiasts will love this fascinating museum in town.
 There are more than 2,000 vehicles to check out at the Geraldine Vintage Car & Machinery Museum, including 101 vintage tractors from 1912 onwards.
 Check out heritage farm equipment, as well as a 1929 Spartan Biplane.
 The museum is open daily from 9.30am to 4pm.